 Differential diagnosis of diseases with myelokathexis include autosomal dominant severe congenital neutropenia, autosomal recessive severe congenital neutropenia due to G6PC3 deficiency, epidermodysplasia verruciformis, and monocytopenia with susceptibility to infections (see these terms).

 Prenatal testing by amniocentesis or chorionic villus sampling is possible in case of family history.

-Present treatment is symptomatic.
+Current treatment is symptomatic.
 Immunoglobulin replacement therapy and prophylactic antibiotic treatment may prevent infections.
 Treatment with granulocyte-colony stimulating factor (GCSF) may also be used.
 Standard methods (cauterization, laser therapy) or more aggressive treatments (surgical removal, Interferon, cidofovir, imiquimod) appear mostly ineffective for the management of HPV induced lesions.
 A clinical trial using CXCR4 antagonist (Plerixafor) is currently ongoing in the USA, and soon in Europe.
-Case reports suggest that HPV vaccine may limit the occurrence of HPV infection.
+Case reports suggest that the HPV vaccine may limit the occurrence of HPV infection.